OpenTibiaBR

 websockify -v localhost:7979 localhost:7172

-Use the command to test, as mentioned in the build guide.emrun
+Use the emrun command to test as mentioned in the build guide.

-If you want to test your own web server to deliver the and other files, you will need to define some headers that it already does automatically:otclient.htmlemrun
+If you want to test your own web server to deliver otclient.html and other files, you will need to define some headers that emrun already does automatically:

 Cross-Origin-Embedder-Policy: require-corp